-The England women’s national football team is hot off the back of an excellent performance in the World Cup, at which they narrowly lost to the United States in the semi-final.
-Their captivating performance throughout the tournament inspired a nation, with men, women and children watching avidly and digging their old football boots out the cupboard.
+Off the back of an excellent performance in the 2019 World Cup, at which they narrowly lost to the United States in the semi-final, the The England women’s national football team will compete in the EUROs this summer.

 With all the excitement and development, there has never been a better time to get involved in football and join the 3 million active female players across England.

 To help new and experienced players up their game and improve their performance, we spoke to Kelly Smith, the ex-England and Arsenal player who’s widely considered to be one of the nation’s best-ever players.
 After making her debut as a Lioness against Italy in 1995, Kelly went on to receive 117 caps and score 46 goals for England.
 During her career, she played in four European Championships and the 2007 and 2011 World Cups.
 She was also part of the Team GB squad at the 2012 London Olympics.
 She was awarded the MBE in 2008.